alialib/alia/docs/key-features.md

 ------------------

-In reactive programming, it's useful to think of your application as defining a dataflow and your variables as carrying values that change over time.
-In alia, this type of variable is called a *signal.* If you think of an alia application as defining a dataflow graph where the inputs are application state and the outputs go into a presentation layer, then the edges of this graph (where the values live) are all signals.
+In reactive programming, it's useful to think of your application as defining a data flow and your variables as carrying values that change over time.
+In alia, this type of variable is called a *signal.* Examples of signals in an application might include user inputs (like `name` from our 'Hello, World!' example), entries in a database, and calculation results.
+Reasoning about application logic as a data flow allows us to more declaratively express the inherent relationships between bits of application data without worrying about how to propagate changes through that data.

+In alia, signals facilitate this style of development by providing two important
+features:

+- **value identity** - Signals are designed to allow you to efficiently detect when their values have changed, independent of the size of those values.
+This allows nodes in your data flow to efficiently detect when their inputs have changed and propagate those changes forward.

-The most important difference between an alia signal and a regular C++ variable is the concept of *availability.* It's often useful to think of a signal in your dataflow as carrying no value at all (e.g., because the user hasn't input a value yet, or because the value is still being computed or queried from some remote source).
+- **availability** - It's often useful to think of a signal in your dataflow as carrying no value at all (e.g., because the user hasn't input a value yet, or because the value is still being computed or queried from some remote source).
   Since this "not available yet" state tends to propagate through a dataflow, virtually all code that works with signals has to account for it.
 With alia signals, this state is implicitly part of the type and implicitly propagates through your application's data flow.

-For example, let's write a quick app that adds numbers:
+To see that last point in action, let's write a quick app that adds numbers:

 [source](numerical.cpp ':include :fragment=addition-ui')